Typequick: (1987–1996) International growth

 In addition to Japan, by 1987 the product had been licensed to the US, Britain, and the Netherlands; international distributors were generally publishing companies who also arranged translation of product manuals to accommodate local languages and dialects.
 Typequick's European distributor was Comprix, which published and marketed regional versions including Dutch.
 By 1989, IBM Japan had given the company its largest order to date, valued at $1m.
 By 1990, 250,000 people had used Typequick, with clients evenly split between domestic and international.
 However, despite the increased customer base, by this time Typequick only required a small staff of office admins.
 Within Japan, Typequick became a fixture of organisations like Toshiba, Mitsubishi and Itochu.
 Van Grootel noted that in addition to their Japanese publisher, Typequick had established its own contacts, and suggested that this lack of a middleman had led to greater profits; however he noted the language barriers involved in the company's operations in Japan.

 The program soon reached government departments; by 1990 the United States Department of Defense had purchased 1600 copies of Typequick, while the Royal Australian Air Force and Dutch Ministry of Education had also secured licences.
-Additionally, legal firm Freehills used it to ensure their solicitors would be able to type at least 25 words per minute when performing their duties, while National Roads and Motorists' Association had over 1200 terminal operators trained with the program.
+Additionally, legal firm Freehills used it to ensure their solicitors would be able to type at least 25 words per minute when performing their duties, while NRMA had over 1,200 terminal operators trained with the program.
 The Australian Financial Review (AFR) estimated that the program commanded three-fifths of the touch-typing market within Japan, 75% of the Dutch market, and 40% of the British market; additionally the paper suggested that between 1986 and 1990, 100,000 people in Japan learned to touch-type using the program.
 By this time, Typequick was also producing non-software products, including copyholders.

 In 1990, Typequick reported they had been making a yearly profit since 1986, which AFR put down to their product being self-contained and self-explanatory, without requiring before or after-sales support.
 By 1991, Typequick products were widely used in Australian organisations like Australia Post, Qantas and Telecom to train staff, as well as TAFE colleges in New South Wales.
-The products were made available in additional foreign languages including Canadian French and German, and were used by overseas companies ranging from Heine-ken and Fujitsu to the University of Connecticut.
+The products were made available in additional foreign languages including Canadian French and German, and were used by overseas companies ranging from Heineken and Fujitsu to the University of Connecticut.
 That year, Typequick extended their touch typing software range by developing a product catered to blind people.